Why Rushing Through the Globe is So Last Year: Get Familiar With the Art of Slow Travel

 Turtles of the World Unite!
 The Movement to Slow Travel is Here

 If you feel like modern travel is a sprint and you’d rather take a leisurely stroll, you’re not alone.
 Welcome to the slow travel movement, where turtles—symbolic of patience and persistence—are the unofficial mascots.
-This is your invitation to join a global revolution that prioritizes important experiences over frantic sightseeing.
+This is your invitation to join a global revolution that prioritizes meaningful experiences over frantic sightseeing.

 What is the Slow Travel Movement?